gl-cli/glab/docs/source/config/index.md

 Current respected settings:

-- token: Your GitLab access token, defaults to environment variables
+- token: your GitLab access token, defaults to environment variables
 - host: if unset, defaults to `https://gitlab.com`
-- browser: if unset, defaults to environment variables
+- browser: if unset, default browser is used.
+Override with environment variable $BROWSER
-- editor: if unset, defaults to environment variables
+- editor: if unset, default editor is used.
+Override with environment variable $EDITOR
-- visual: alternative for editor.
-If unset, defaults to environment variables
+- visual: takes precedence over editor.
+If unset, default editor is used.
+Override with environment variable $VISUAL
-- glamour_style: Your desired Markdown renderer style.
+- glamour_style: your desired Markdown renderer style.
 Options are dark, light, notty.
 Custom styles are allowed using [glamour](https://github.com/charmbracelet/glamour#styles)
-- glab_pager: Your desired pager command to use (e.g. less -R)
+- glab_pager: your desired pager command to use (e.g. less -R)
 - check_update: if true, notifies of any available updates to glab.
 Defaults to true
 - display_hyperlinks: if true, and using a TTY, outputs hyperlinks for issues and MR lists.
 Defaults to false